Mitalie/hive-minishell/parsing-notes.md

     struct s_ast_list_entry         *next;
 }

+// no node for list, link directly to first list_entry node

-// no node for command, link directly to top-level list
+// no node for command, link directly to first list_entry node of top-level list
 ```

 ### Recursive descent parser